 The Story of SSI

-SSI was inaugurated on 9 September 1902 to secure production and supply of anti-diptheria serum to Danish patients.
-Diptheria is a severe tonsillitis caused by a bacterium releasing a toxin.
-Treatment by serum from horses which were vaccinated by the toxin could reduce the mortality by half with patients suffering from diphtheria.
+SSI was inaugurated on 9 September 1902 to secure the production and supply of anti-diphtheria serum to Danish patients.
+Diphtheria is a severe tonsillitis caused by a bacterium releasing a toxin.
+Treatment by serum from horses that were vaccinated by the toxin could reduce the mortality by half with patients suffering from diphtheria.

 The 1920s and the 1930s

-During the 1920s and the 1930s the fight against tuberculosis was given a high priority.
-The emergence of tuberculosis was surveyed, and the significance of milk-born contagion of cow tuberculosis was proved and contributed to the pasteurization of milk.
-SSI headed the development of tuberculin for diagnostics and development of the tuberculosis vaccine BCG which already in the 1930s was used for vaccination of human beings highly exposed of tuberculosis in e.g. Greenland.
+During the 1920s and the 1930s, the fight against tuberculosis was given a high priority.
+The emergence of tuberculosis was surveyed, and the significance of milk-borne contagion of cow tuberculosis was proved and contributed to the pasteurization of milk.
+SSI headed the development of tuberculin for diagnostics and the development of the tuberculosis vaccine BCG, which already in the 1930s was used for the vaccination of human beings highly exposed to tuberculosis in e.g. Greenland.

-In the 1920s SSI produced the first blood type serologic reagents and performed blood-typing serological tests for the Danish hospitals.
+In the 1920s, SSI produced the first blood type serologic reagents and performed blood-typing serological tests for the Danish hospitals.
 In 1932, the voluntary blood corps of Boy Scout and Girl Guide Associations and the Voluntary Boys’ Brigade was attached to the SSI, and SSI now undertook supply of blood and blood products to the hospitals.
-For a number of years until 1990 SSI led one of Denmark’s largest blood banks.
+For several years until 1990 SSI led one of Denmark’s largest blood banks.

 After World War II

-The international cooperation has always been very important to SSI, and during the 1950ies and the 1960ies a series of WHO-reference centers were started at SSI.
-Especially earlier these centers were very important for education and training of scholars from the developing countries within laboratory technique and production of vaccines.
+International cooperation has always been very important to SSI, and during the 1950s and the 1960s, a series of WHO-reference centres were started at SSI.
+Especially earlier these centres were very important for the education and training of scholars from the developing countries within laboratory technique and production of vaccines.

 In 1951, the Danish childhood vaccination programme was introduced and comprised offers for vaccination against diphtheria, tetanus, smallpox, and tuberculosis.

-SSI established a series of clinical microbiological regional departments at the largest hospitals in Denmark.
+SSI established a series of clinical, microbiological regional departments at the largest hospitals in Denmark.
 These departments were opened in order to improve the diagnostic service and advice.
-In the 1980ies the counties took over the performance of these departments.
+In the 1980s the counties took over the performance of these departments.
 However, SSI today still cooperates closely with the local microbiological departments which locally monitor the evidence of infectious diseases and report the results to SSI.